drouinator/blackboxai-1744297729862/blackboxai-1743901004538/maryse-turcotte/backend/docs/functionality_transfer.md

 5. Optimized performance

 ## Confirmation
-All functionalities from Maryse Turcotte have been successfully integrated into Clair while maintaining their core capabilities and improving upon them where possible.
+All functionalities from Clair have been successfully integrated into Clair while maintaining their core capabilities and improving upon them where possible.

 ---
 *Last Updated: [Current Date]*